Document conversion

 Example 1: Disable the table structure predictions¶

-You can simply disable a model by setting it to None
+You can simply disable a model by setting it to False

 Example 2: Pick an alternative system model for table structure¶

-Deep Search may offer multiple alternative models for the same task, e.g. for table structure prediction.
-You can list all available models, and set a different model.
+Deep Search offer two alternative models for the same task, e.g. for table structure prediction.
+You can choose between fast

 Modify OCR settings¶